sanjay347/ai-agent-for-chrome/README.md

 1. You visit any webpage
 2. Open the extension
-3. Login with Google (handled via Firebase)
-4. Ask questions like:
+3. Ask questions like:

    * "Summarize this page"
    * "What are the key points?"
-5. Claude AI responds with smart answers
+4. Claude AI responds with smart answers

 ---